odoo/documentation/content/applications/hr/attendances.rst

 The default view presents the current day's information.
 To present the information for the :guilabel:`Week`, :guilabel:`Month`, or :guilabel:`Year`, click on the :guilabel:`Day` button to reveal a drop-down, displaying those other options.
-Select the desired view, and the dashboard will update, presenting the selected information.
-To change the :guilabel:`Day`, :guilabel:`Week`, :guilabel:`Month`, or :guilabel:`Year` presented, click the left or right :guilabel:`arrow` buttons on either side of the drop-down button.
+Select the desired view, and the dashboard updates, presenting the selected information.
+To change the :guilabel:`Day`, :guilabel:`Week`, :guilabel:`Month`, or :guilabel:`Year` presented, click the :guilabel:`← (left arrow)` or :guilabel:`→ (right arrow)` buttons on either side of the drop-down menu.
 To jump back to a view containing the current day, click the :guilabel:`Today` button.
-The refreshed the dashboard, presenting information containing the current day's information.
+This refreshes the dashboard, presenting information containing the current day's information.

 In the :guilabel:`Day` view, the column for the current hour is highlighted in yellow.
 If the :guilabel:`Week` or :guilabel:`Month` view is selected, the column for the current day is